99% of small businesswomen say they don't get enough support from the federal government

 MORE IN THIS SECTION

-In celebration of Women's History Month, Goldman Sachs 10,000 Small Businesses Voices recently released a new survey of 898 women-owned small businesses conducted on February 22-27, 2023 in 47 states and Puerto Rico.
+In celebration of Women's History Month, Goldman Sachs 10,000 Small Businesses Voices recently released a new survey of 898 women-owned small businesses conducted February 22-27, 2023 in 47 states and Puerto Rico.
+The survey's results revealed that the federal government falls far short in supporting women-owned small businesses.

 Shaniece Bennett, founder of Accutrak Consulting and Accounting Services and a member of the Goldman Sachs 10,000 Small Businesses Voices community, stated: